 I agree with XR4-IT when he said that the concept of being saved by grace alone nulls personal responsibility.
 No matter how you want to spin it, that is the logical conclusion of the get-out-of-jail-free, believe-accept-saved dogma.
 Patrik says (and gets Paul to back him up) that Jesus' sacrifice is not a ticket to sin, but why not?
 Why does a Christian continue to strive to be moral, despite a belief that Jesus will pay the price for his sins anyway?
 Why do non-Christians strive to be moral, despite not believing in eternal consequences for our wrong actions?

-I think Ray hit the nail on the head when he said that empathy is the driving force behind our ethics (and I'm not saying that just because I sleep with him). moral code is present in all of us whether we're Christian or not, which is why I think Christ and Christianity have nothing to do with it.
+I think Ray hit the nail on the head when he said that empathy is the driving force behind our ethics (and I'm not saying that just because I sleep with him).
+A moral code is present in all of us whether we're Christian or not, which is why I think Christ and Christianity have nothing to do with it.
 As I've pointed out, this code varies a great deal depending on our culture and beliefs, and is not measured against any external absolute code. godwillbegod brought up sociopaths and psychopaths.
 These are people that we recognize as not functioning under the same innate ethical code as the rest of us.
 What's more likely: that these people are possessed by demons or that something in their genetic code is off?

 Now, some thoughts on adultery.
 I don't think anyone condones it, although I don't think that extra-marital relationships are always wrong, as there are some people who are happy in polyamorous relationships.
 But in cases where both partners have agreed to monogamy, they should keep that agreement.